 Penalties

 Lastly, employers are cautioned to review Anti-Discrimination laws and take care not to apply the I-9 verification process in a discriminatory manner.
-Special care must be given to avoid discrimination in recruitment, hiring and verification processes.
+Civil and criminal penalties are possible against employers who:

-• Engage in a pattern or practice of knowingly hiring unauthorized employees or continuing to employ unauthorized employees knowing that they are or have become unauthorized to work in the United States,
+- Engage in a pattern or practice of knowingly hiring unauthorized employees or continuing to employ unauthorized employees knowing that they are or have become unauthorized to work in the United States.

-• Have committed national origin or other prohibited discrimination under Title VII or other federal law
+- Have committed national origin or other prohibited discrimination under Title VII or other federal law.

-• Have knowingly committed or participated in acts relating to document fraud
+- Have knowingly committed or participated in acts relating to document fraud.

 Please ask about our complimentary initial consultation, which includes a limited audit of internal written policies and procedures.
+Call 949-667-0976 or email [email protected].